ckampfe/my-talks/lonestar-2019/talk.md

 ^3.
 Think, for a second, about how much stuff you order on Amazon.
 ^Think about where that stuff is, before it gets to you.

 ^Think about how long it sits there.
 Think about how many trucks it rides on.
 Planes.
 Ships.

 ^Now, imagine what would happen if instead of warehousing all of that stuff, we could build it as soon as you ordered it.

-At a location near you.
+^At a location near you.
 Imagine what that does for delivery times.
 Imagine how much that saves on warehousing.
 Shipping.
 Carbon emissions from shipping overseas and in flight.
 How much this can clean up supply chains.

 ^3D printing is a manufacturing technology, and it will greatly improve the parts we use in our everyday stuff.
 But in some ways its an supply chain technology.
 It's an information technology.

+^We're making this happen, this is what we're doing.

-^End to end production factory
+^We're building this end-to-end production factory

 ^From sale to design to production, QA, fulfillment, reorder, everything

+^And in addition to it being a huge production challenge, it's an enormous information challenge

 ^This is a huge deal, but it's not quite a reality yet.

 ^Why not?

 ---